tum-ens/urbs/README.md

 However, also other solvers such as [glpk](https://www.gnu.org/software/glpk/) (open-source) or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) (commercial) are compatible with the Pyomo interface in urbs.

+### (optional) Installing Jupyter Notebook
+If you want to use the Jupyter Notebook, install it by running `python -m pip install jupyter` in your terminal.

 ## Get started

-In the downloaded directory, open a execute the runme script by using the following on the command prompt (Windows) or Terminal (Linux).
-(Depending on what your standard python version is, you might need to call `python3` instead of `python`.):
+In the downloaded directory, open a execute the runme script by using the following on the command prompt (Windows) or Terminal (Linux). (***Note: (Depending on what your standard python version is, you might need to call `python3.12` instead of `python`.)***):

     python runme.py